 Prior to and during the course of the trial, Hansen's claims for conversion, unfair competition, aiding and abetting breach of fiduciary duty and intentional interference with contract were all dismissed.
 Hansen's remaining claims for misappropriation of trade secrets, breach of contract, breach of implied covenant of good faith and fair dealing and fraud were submitted to a jury following a trial on the merits that concluded in April 2009.
 On April 21, 2009, a jury found in favor of Hansen on its breach of contract, breach of the covenant of good faith and fair dealing and misappropriation of trade secrets claims, and it awarded a verdict for \$36.3 million against us.
 The jury did not find in favor of Hansen on its fraud claims against us, but it did find that our misappropriation was willful or malicious.
 The verdict and recovery of damages is subject to customary post-trial motions and potential appeals.
-In the post-trial motions we have asked the court to set aside the verdict in various respects, including through a reduction in the amount, and Hansen is seeking to recover additional amounts for its attorneys' fees and exemplary damages up to approximately \$26 million in the aggregate and to obtain certain equitable relief.
-Therefore, these additional amounts could be significant, even in relation to the damages awarded by the jury verdict.
-We have not recognized this additional \$26 million in our financial statements as of June 30, 2009, as we do not believe the incurrence of a liability in this increased amount is probable as contemplated by Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies."
+In the post-trial motions we have asked the court to set aside the verdict in various respects, including through a reduction in the amount, and Hansen is seeking to recover additional amounts for its attorneys' fees and exemplary damages and to obtain certain equitable relief.
+These additional amounts, which have not been accrued in our financial statements as of September 30, 2009, could be significant, even in relation to the damages awarded by the jury verdict.

-As a part of the Reorganization, we have asked the Bankruptcy Court to estimate the final value of Hansen's claim against the Company in an amount not to exceed approximately \$1.3 million.
+As a part of the Reorganization, we have asked the Bankruptcy Court to estimate the final value of Hansen's claim against the Company in an amount not to exceed more than approximately \$1.3 million.
 Hansen has opposed such motion and has filed a request for relief from stay such that the trial court in California can hear post-trial motions and issue a judgment in the case.
-The entry of judgment by the California trial court in an amount in excess of our ability to pay could have a significant impact on our plan of reorganization and the duration of time we are operating under Chapter 11.
+The entry of judgment by the California trial court could have a significant impact on our plan of reorganization and the duration of time we are operating under Chapter 11.

-While we cannot currently determine the ultimate liability pursuant to this verdict, we recorded a contingent liability of \$36.3 million in estimation of the potential loss on this litigation during the three months ended March 31, 2009 as set forth in the jury verdict.
-If we are unable to reduce the verdict, through estimation by the Bankruptcy Court or otherwise, prior to the rendering of a final judgment by the court or to reach a reasonable settlement with Hansen, and depending on any equitable relief granted, we would be liable to pay substantial damages in excess of our liquid assets, and we could lose the ability to freely use or license others to use certain intellectual property.
+While we cannot currently determine the ultimate liability pursuant to this verdict, we recorded a contingent liability of \$36.3 million in estimation of the potential loss related to this litigation during the three months ended March 31, 2009 as set forth in the jury verdict.
+If we are unable to reduce the verdict, through estimation, by the bankruptcy court or otherwise, prior to the rendering of a final judgment by the court or to reach a reasonable settlement with Hansen, and depending on any equitable relief granted, we would be liable to pay substantial damages in excess of our liquid assets, and we could lose the ability to freely use or license others to use certain intellectual property.
 Any or all of the foregoing would materially harm our business, fundamentally change our business, and could result in our being required to take actions to discontinue operations or liquidate part or all of our operations.